nrfconnect/sdk-sidewalk/doc/releases_and_migration/migration_guide_v280.rst

 Fixing uplink buffer
 ====================

 Upon migration, you can remove the ``pending_message_list`` workaround, as the first uplink message after Link Up payload has been fixed in the v2.8.0 release.
-For the issue details, see Amazon Sidewalk Known Issues.